JamieEffSee/undergrad-showcase/SystemVerilog Testing Environment (2023)/readme.md

 asynchronous reset.

-This environment is an iteration on a previous design (created for the halfway point in the course), improving on its functionality and adding industry-standard testing modules like scoreboards and monitors.
+This environment is an iteration on a previous design (created for the halfway point in the course), improving on its functionality and adding standard testbench modules like scoreboards and monitors.